 These statements will allow you to analyze the reactions of the user on a base level.

-Empathy mapping for better results
+Empathy map in design thinking for better results

 If Empathy mapping is done right, it can save a lot of time and gather user insights that the users themselves are unaware of.
 These insights are key to the success of any project.
 One of the biggest benefits of Empathy mapping is that they remove any bias from our minds and bring the entire team to a shared understanding of the user.